 According to Kevin Allocca, there are three ingredients for virality namely tastemakers, communities of participation and unexpectedness.

 It shows that the double rainbow video did not go viral until Jimmy Kimmel, a ‘tastemaker’ tweeted about it and shared it to all his followers who in turn shared them to their peers.
 This chain effect resulted in the video gaining millions of views in a few days.

 2. Communities of participation

 I am sure that virtually everyone knows this song.
-After the “Friday” music video was shared by tastemakers such as Michael J. Nelson and Tosh.0, the it took off, garnering 1.2 million views in 2 days.
+After the “Friday” music video was shared by tastemakers such as Michael J. Nelson and Tosh.0, the video took off, garnering 1.2 million views in 2 days.
 Numerous parodies of Friday started to be created by people and within days there was a parody for every other day of the week.
-This promoted the original video’s sharability with other people, increasing the hits it got.
+This promoted the original video’s shareability with other people, increasing the hits it received.

 This video has, to the date of this post, 22 million hits on YouTube.
 By using an unique and unexpected way of protest, Casey Neistat managed to make his video viral.
 According to smarp, one of the main reasons people want to share content is to bring enlightening and entertaining content to others.

 Is there such a thing as “too viral” though?
 Some may argue that a marketing video that becomes shared too much might lose the video’s original intended meaning.
 In this information age where everyone has an opinion about something, marketing videos that are too viral might backfire and cause public relations issues and what not.